Siege of Izmail: Trainings

 Arriving at Izmail on 13 December, Suvorov immediately began preparations for an assault.
-His troops were positioned in a semicircle 2.1 km from the fortress; their flanks rested on the river, where Deribas' flotilla and the detachment on Çatal Island (5 battalions of infantry with 8 artillery batteries) started the blockade.
+His troops were positioned in a semicircle 2.1 km from the fortress; their flanks rested on the river, where Deribas' flotilla and the detachment on Çatal Island^{[ru]} (5 battalions of infantry with 8 artillery batteries) started the blockade.
 Reconnaissance was underway for several days in a row, with the participation of both Suvorov himself and his superiors; ladders and fascines were being prepared at the same time; Suvorov went among the soldiers, egging them on, joking with them.
 He would point towards Izmail and say, "There is the fortress.
 Its walls are high, its ditches deep, but we must take it.
 Our Mother, the Empress, has ordered it, and we must obey her".
 Suvorov, who was accompanied by Ober-Quartermaster Lehn and many generals and staff officers (so that everyone could become more familiar with the approaches to the fortress), rode up to Izmail within gun range, indicating the points to which the columns should be directed, where to attack, and how to support each other.
 At first, the Turks fired at Suvorov's retinue, but later, [it seems] they no longer considered it worthy of attention.
+Suvorov carefully thought out and drew up plans to respond to a major sortie, based on his bitter experience at Ochakov.
 In order to inspire the Turks with the idea that the Russian meant to conduct a proper siege, on the night of 18 December, on both flanks were laid batteries, each with 10 guns: two — on the west side, 300 m. from the fortification, and two — on the east side, not more than 370 m. from the hedge.
-To train troops for make an assault, a moat was dug in the distance and poured ramparts like Izmail; secretly on the night of 19 and 20 December Suvorov personally showed the troops escalade techniques and taught them to act with a bayonet, with the Turks represented by the fascines.
+To train troops for making an assault, a large moat was dug in the distance and filleed ramparts in design like Izmail; secretly on the night of 19 and 20 December Suvorov personally showed the troops escalade techniques and taught them to act with a bayonet, with the Turks represented by the fascines.
 On 18 December, 2 o'clock in the afternoon, Suvorov sent a note to the commandant of Izmail: